nextcloud/integration_openproject/docs/testing/smoke_testing.md

 #### B.2.2.
 Configure Nextcloud
 - [ ] In **nextcloud**, as an admin go to `Administration > OpenID Connect`.
 - [ ] Enable `store login tokens` options.
-- [ ] Register a new providers with following data:
+- [ ] Register a new providers with the following data:
   - Identifier: `keycloak`
   - Client ID: nextcloud client id from keycloak
   - Client Secret: nextcloud client secret from keycloak